kadena-io/kadena-docs/docs/Chainweaver-Support.md

 Upgrading Chainweaver is an essential part of keeping your crypto assets safe and enjoying new features for interacting with the Kadena blockchain ecosystem.
 The latest version of Chainweaver will always be available for download at <a href=“https://www.kadena.io/chainweaver" target="_blank">https://www.kadena.io/chainweaver</a>.

+!!!
+Summary "Note"
-​Note: Ensure you have a secure connection before downloading any applications.
+      Ensure you have a secure connection before downloading any applications.
 Most issues can be resolved simply by updating to the latest version of Chainweaver.

 ##**Networks**